 Can you have too much money in your RRSP?

-Earlier this year the Registered Retirement Savings Plan (RRSP) celebrated its 60th birthday.
+Earlier this year the Registered Retirement Savings Plan (RRSP) celebrated yet another birthday.
 This means for decades Canadians have had a great opportunity to defer taxes and growth their retirement nest egg using the RRSP.
 But can you have too much money in your RRSP?
 I’ll provide my answer in a bit.